isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 <p> <a name="reservation"><h2>Getting Started with Libby</h2></a></p>
 <div>
 		<input type="radio" name="acc" id="acc4">
-		<label for="acc4">I tried to 'Add A Library Card' and was prompted to enter a 'User ID' when entering my 'Library Account Details'.
-What is my User ID? </label>
+		<label for="acc4">I tried to 'Add A Library Card' and was prompted to enter a 'user ID' when entering my 'Library Account Details'.
+What is my 'user ID'? </label>

 <div class="acc-body">
-  <p>Your 'User ID' refers to your NLB myLibrary ID. </p>
+  <p>Your 'user ID' refers to your NLB myLibrary ID. </p>
 </div>
 </div>